-- Lack of interest or enthusiasm
+- Lack of interest in activities that were once enjoyed

 - Personality changes

-- Being very sensitive to noise and/or light
+- A sensitivity to noise and light

-- Difficulty with concentration
+- Problems with focus

-- Over-the-counter or prescription pain relievers
+- Over the counter or prescription pain relievers

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.